- Soursop is rich in antioxidants, fiber, and vitamin C, helping support immunity, digestion, and blood sugar balance.

 8. Combating constipation

-Soursop helps to combat constipation because it is rich in water and fibers.
+Soursop helps to combat constipation because of its high water and fiber content.
 These components promote natural bowel movements and add bulk to the stool, which facilitate stool elimination.
-See a list of other naturally laxative fruits that can facilitate regular bowel movements.
+See a list of other naturally laxative foods that can facilitate regular bowel movements.

 9. Maintaining hydration in the body